Skip to main content

 The primary mechanism of MOTS-c involves its translocation from the mitochondria to the nucleus.
 Inside the nucleus, it regulates the expression of a wide array of genes, particularly those involved in metabolic adaptation and stress resistance.
 One of its core functions is the inhibition of the folate cycle.

 This action has a critical downstream consequence ∞ it leads to the activation of 5′ AMP-activated protein kinase (AMPK).
-AMPK is a master metabolic regulator, a sensor that is activated when the ratio of AMP to ATP increases, signaling a low-energy state.
+AMPK is a master metabolic regulator, a cellular energy sensor that is activated when the ratio of AMP to ATP increases, signaling a low-energy state.

 Activating AMPK initiates a cascade of events designed to restore energy balance.
 It stimulates catabolic pathways that generate ATP, such as fatty acid oxidation and glycolysis, while simultaneously downregulating anabolic pathways that consume ATP, like protein and lipid synthesis.
 This makes MOTS-c a pivotal regulator of metabolic flexibility, the ability of an organism to adapt fuel oxidation to fuel availability.